 Making a consensus decision about a proposal follows a basic format.
 An individual shares what is being proposed, why it is being proposed, and how it can be carried out.
 Those attending the General Assembly will express their opinion through a series of hand gestures (these help large groups to communicate without shouting over each other).

 Consensus means that most of those assembled are positively in agreement with a proposal, and no one has a serious valid objection.
 Where there are objections, amendments to the proposal may be needed before it can go ahead.
 Sometimes, one or more people object to the proposal so strongly that consensus is not reached and the proposal cannot go ahead.

 This process is described in detail in How a General Assembly works.

 Often at a GA, those assembled will split into ‘breakout groups’, usually of between 5 and 20 people, for in depth discussion of particular issues.
 Each group then feeds back a summary of their discussion for everybody to hear.
 This enables everyone to contribute and participate, even in very large assemblies.

-Everybody expects the processes surrounding the General Assembly to be democratic, transparent, and accountable.
-Everybody is welcome to attend and contribute to the activities of the assembly and GA planning meetings, or simply observe.
+The processes surrounding the General Assembly ahould be democratic, transparent, and accountable.
+Everybody is welcome to attend and contribute to the activities of the assemblies and GA planning meetings, or simply observe.

-If you’re interested to create your own General Assembly, check out the Occupy London’s Toolkit for Occupy Everywhere which was produced for the day of action on December 15th.
+If you’re interested to create your own General Assembly, check out the Occupy London’s Toolkit for Occupy Everywhere which was produced for a day of action on December 15th 2011.

 Archive of schedule of assemblies and proposals.